qwang-big/Eier/README.md

 | 35 | UCSD.H1.Input.YL262.wig.bw                                                         | 2     | 6       |
 | 36 | UCSD.H1.Input.YL328.wig.bw                                                         | 2     | 6       |

 The **BigWig** files for our test cases were converted from wig files retrieved from [NIH Roadmap Epigenomics Project data gateway](https://www.ncbi.nlm.nih.gov/geo/roadmap/epigenomics/), BLUEPRINT, and [CEEHRC](http://www.epigenomes.ca/), respectively.
-Precompiled R objects in our test cases can be retrieved from
+Precompiled R objects in our test cases can be retrieved from [here](#precompiled)

 # Usage
 ## R environment for the test cases.